MeisterLone/Askey-RT5010W-D187-REV6/README.md

 };
 ```

-This new image I created using the stock kernel image I dumped off the device (hlos.img).
+I created a new upgrade image using the stock kernel image I dumped off the device (hlos.img).
 Lets pass it to the "update_firmware" api and see what happens;

 Flashing..
 Flashing..